Home » Bookipi University » Invoicing Basics » What is a proforma invoice and how to make one

 An invoice is a commercial document that outlines what goods and services were provided and the total amount due for those goods and services.

 A proforma invoice is like an estimate and details the goods and services that will be provided to a seller.
+A proforma invoice is sent before the actual supply of goods and services and tells a customer what they can expect.
+Find out the differences between pro forma and commercial invoices in our detailed tutorial.

-Both are formatted similarly and show the same information (i.e. logo, contact information, billing addresses, information about the goods and services, costs, terms and conditions).
+Both pro forma invoices and commercial invoices are formatted similarly.
+Both show the same information including business logo, contact information, billing addresses, information about the goods and services, costs, as well as terms and conditions.
+However, a proforma invoice should be clearly labelled ‘proforma’.

 A proforma invoice is not legally binding and should not be used for accounting purposes.